bilal-chughtai/site/src/bookshelf.md

 A log of all the books I've read since ~2021 in reverse chronological order. *Italics* indicate I only skimmed/partially read.
-Last updated: June 24th 2025.
+Last updated: July 24th 2025.

 Suggestions always welcome.